Making Herbal Oil Infusions

 Hot oil maceration

-Tallow, lard, coconut oil or any oil that is solid at room temperature will require an infusion method that keeps the oil liquid for the infusion period.
-This is known as a hot oil infusion.
-A mini slow cooker or Instant Pot on the yogurt setting works great for hot oil infusions.
-The low heat speeds up the infusion process, and your oil will be done in days instead of weeks/months.
-Simply fill your cooker with your oil of choice and set it on warm (NOT low); you don’t want the oil to get much hotter than 120F.
-If you’re using a solid oil, wait for it to melt before adding your plant material.
-Again, I don’t typically measure here, but aim for roughly twice as much oil to herb by volume.
+Tallow, lard, coconut oil or any oil that is solid at room temperature will require an infusion method that keeps the oil liquid for the duration of the infusion.
+This is known as a *hot* oil infusion.
+A mini slow cooker with a “warm” setting or Instant Pot on the yogurt setting work well for hot oil infusions.
+The gentle heat speeds up the infusion process, and your oil will be done in days instead of weeks/months.

 Whatever method you choose to follow, when the time is up, turn off the crockpot and allow the infused oil to cool slightly.
 When the temperature is comfortable to work with, use a fine mesh strainer or colander suspended over a glass bowl to separate the oil from the marc.
 Use the back of a spoon to the press the plant material and squeeze out as much of the precious infusion as possible.